Denaszune/rh-earnings-and-stock-data/README.md

 A node script to calculate yearly earnings and track stock averages.
 Trade transaction data obtained from Robinhood API.

+This script is made possible by Sanko's [Unofficial Documentation](https://github.com/sanko/Robinhood) for the Robinhood API.

 #### Prerequisites:
 node.js v8.9.0 or higher